school510587/BrlIMEHelper/readme.md

 ### Version 2.6
 * Interrupt braille composition on conversion mode update and input language change.
 * Add the "Prevent redundant announcement of the composition string change" option.
-* Do not show the conversion mode update message indefinitely.
+* Add the "Never show the input conversion mode update message indefinitely" option.
 * Fix the behavior of braille composition during the browse mode.
 * Add the "Report braille buffer changes" option.
 * Improve representation of the addon state.